5 Signs of a High-Quality Rubber Wedding Band

 So how do you know if your ring is safe, well made, and worth becoming the symbol of your commitment to your spouse?
 Let’s find out.

-1. The Rubber Wedding Band Is Flexible but Designed to Break
+1. The Rubber Wedding Band Is Flexible But Designed To Break

 At SafeRingz, we’ve rigorously researched, tested, and developed our bands for safety and sound construction.
-If a company can’t give you a full rundown of the rubber wedding ring’s specs, it probably hasn’t held its manufacturing to the same exacting standards.
+If a company can’t give you a full rundown of its rubber wedding ring’s specs, it probably hasn’t held its manufacturing to the same exacting standards.

 We prioritize safety above all else, which is why our rings are designed to break with 20.87 pounds of force.
 They have a tensile strength of 600 psi on average and elongate to about 200 to 500 percent at their breaking point.